WICG/handwriting-recognition/explainer.md

 We propose the following hint attributes:

 * `languages`: A list of languages that the recognizer should attempt to recognize.
 Languages are identified by IETF BCP 47 language tags (e.g. `en`, `zh-CN`).
-If there’s no dedicated models for that language tag, the recognizer falls back to the macro language (zh-CN becomes zh).
+If there's no dedicated models for that language tag, the recognizer falls back to the macro language (zh-CN becomes zh).
 If the macro language is not supported, the recognizer fall back to the default language of the browser (i.e. navigator.language).
 * `graphemeClusterSet`: A list of strings, each string represents a grapheme cluster (a user-visible character) that is most likely to be written.
-Note, this is a hint, it doesn’t guarantee that the recognizer only returns the characters specified here.
+Note, this is a hint, it doesn't guarantee that the recognizer only returns the characters specified here.
 Clients need to process the result if they want to filter-out unwanted characters.
 * `recognitionType`: A string, the type of content to be recognized.
 The recognizer may use these to better rank the recognition results.
 It supports:
     * `email`: an email address
     * `number`: a decimal number